ian-shafer/ian-shafer.github.io/_posts/2016-01-26-configuration.md

 Line 7 loads configuration from a `.env` file.
 This is default configuration (suitable for a development environment) for shell scripts.
 Configuration loaded in this step can be overridden by line 43 (e.g. to load production configuration values).

 Lines 18-40 attempt to set and/or check the `APP_HOME` environment variable.
-Configuration files are stored in the `$APP_HOME/etc` directory.
+Configuration override files are stored in the `$APP_HOME/etc` directory.
 This script has to deal with both development and deployed (e.g. qa or production) environments.

 In development, the expectation is that there is an `APP_HOME` environment variable set to a directory that is not part of the codebase (this way, a developer's custom configuration will not be checked in).
+The default location for `APP_HOME` is `$HOME/opt/$APP_NAME`.
+So a developer can pull down the codebase and `mkdir -p $HOME/opt/$APP_NAME/etc` to get started (I actually have a `/dev-bin/bootstrap` script that takes care of this).

 In a deployed environment, `$APP_HOME` and `$BASEDIR` must be equal.
+I typically deploy to `/opt/$APP_NAME`, so this means that there must be a `/opt/$APP_NAME/etc` directory.